Effective June 17, 2020

-- Review proposed cost sharing for allowability and consistency with sponsor policy on cost share.
+- Review proposed Cost Share for allowability and consistency with sponsor policy on Cost Share.

-- Ensure third-party commitments are certified by an authorized individual
+- Ensure 3rd Party commitments are made by an authorized individual of that entity.

-- Complete appropriate and approved cost sharing modifications with sponsors.
+- Complete appropriate and approved Cost Share modifications with sponsors.

 Grant and Contract Accounting (GCA)

-- Record the pledge of cost share into the eFECS system from the Cost Share Addendum.
+- Record the Cost Share commitment into UW Systems from the Cost Share Addendum.

-- Review cost share with departments to ensure the cost share commitment has been met prior to close out.
+- Review Cost Share with the PI and staff to ensure the Cost Share commitment has been met prior to Award closeout.

-- Resolve post award cost sharing discrepancies with the PI and departmental staff members.
+- Resolve post Award Cost Share discrepancies with the PI.

-- Report actual cost share amount to sponsor.
+- Report Cost Share Contributions to the sponsor.